Ashton-under-Lyne munitions explosion

-The Ashton-under-Lyne munitions explosion occurred on 13 June 1917 when the Hooley Hill Rubber and Chemical Works caught fire and exploded.
+On 13 June 1917, the Hooley Hill Rubber and Chemical Works caught fire and exploded in Ashton-under-Lyne, Greater Manchester, England.
 The factory was engaged in the production of TNT for the war effort and was completely destroyed.
 Forty-three people were killed, and most of the surrounding area was left devastated.

 Background

 The Hooley Hill Rubber and Chemical Company was founded in 1914 by Sylvain Dreyfus and Lucien Gaisman.
 Dreyfus, a nephew of Charles Dreyfus, founder of the Clayton Aniline Company, was born in 1866 in Alsace in France.
 Gaisman was a Swiss national from Basel.
 The company established a factory in Stamford Road, Audenshaw and another in Chatham Street, Edgeley, Stockport.

 When war was declared against Germany on 4 August 1914, the company approached the War Office to offer its services.
 At first they were rebuffed, but they were subsequently involved in the production of TNT, of which there was a chronic shortage.
 The total British output of TNT before the First World War was around 20 tons per year.
 A sustained artillery barrage could easily expend many times that amount in a day.

 On 28 October 1914 the company was asked to build a plant capable of producing around five tons of TNT per week and after further negotiations a contract was signed on 26 November 1914.
 The government awarded a grant of £10,000 towards the cost of erecting the plant.
 A former cotton mill next to the canal in William Street, Ashton-under-Lyne was acquired.
 Its substantial brick walls and heavy concrete floors were deemed suitable to be adapted as a chemical plant but its location in the middle of a built up area with housing, schools, textile mills and two gasometers was far from ideal.
 The first deliveries of raw TNT were scheduled to begin in March 1915.
 Raw TNT was sent to other government-run factories to be refined and crystallised.
 Production at the site increased to around ten tons per week.
 By 1917, the capacity of the plant was around 25 tons per week.